rhololkeolke/rust-czmq/README.md

 Rust binding for [CZMQ](http://czmq.zeromq.org).
 Find the docs at [https://petehayes102.github.io/rust-czmq](https://petehayes102.github.io/rust-czmq).

-This library is laid out in the same style and uses the same dual licence as the [Rust ZMQ binding](https://github.com/erickt/rust-zmq).

 Note that much of this library is incomplete.
 For the modules that do exist, you can find comments like this one:

 _from src/zmsg.rs_